 - To support initiatives that promote reading for enjoyment.

-- To collaborate with African publishers to increase and sustain publication of children’s books in African languages.
+- To collaborate with African publishers to increase and sustain the publication of children’s books in African languages.

 - To initiate and support translations of stories between African languages, from African languages to ex-colonial languages and from ex-colonial languages to African languages.